This is a true story. It is my personal testimony of coming to know Jesus. I have changed some names to protect privacy.

 During our first months together, Candi emotionally abused me, by flirting with other women in front of me to try and make me jealous.
 This hurt me so deeply because I had really believed that she loved me.
 Now she seemed only interested in dominating me so that she had the freedom to play around with women that she felt could help further her pursuit of power.
 She would always give me some sort of crazy explanation as to why she was dancing so closely with other women.
 Sadly, I believed her lies because now, they were all I had.

-I joined Candi in the use of the Ouija board, tarot cards and talking to “spirit guides.”
+I joined Candi in the use of the Ouija board, tarot cards and in talking to “spirit guides.”
 She felt that they were indicating to us that we were going to become rich and famous.
-I loved her so much that I believed her and joined her in pursuing her dream.
+Due to my love for her, I believed that becoming rich and famous, like the “spirit guides” had predicted, was possible, so I joined her in pursuing the dream.

 In 1994, we packed up our things, sold our belongings and moved to Hollywood, California.
 We brought along our two other friends, one was a fellow lesbian named Drake, whom Candi had commissioned to be our body guard and the other was a guy named Joe, who funded everything.
 Candi had met Joe in the strip club and he was also “in love” with her.